webpack-contrib/imports-loader/README.md

 $('img').doSomeAwesomeJqueryPluginStuff();
 ```

-then you can inject the `jquery` value into the module by configuring the `imports-loader` using two approaches.
+Then you can inject the `jquery` value into the module by configuring the `imports-loader` using two approaches.

 ### Inline